Case Details

 What Were the Facts of This Case?

-In the period leading up to the present applications, the court also heard and granted leave for creditor meetings in respect of two inter-linked schemes of arrangement proposed by Zipmex Asia and Zipmex Singapore (HC/OA 757/2023 and HC/OA 758/2023).
-The scheme meetings were held on 22 November 2023.
-Zipmex Asia’s scheme was approved by the requisite statutory majority, but Zipmex Singapore’s scheme was not.
-Because the schemes were inter-linked and inter-conditional, the failure of one meant that neither scheme could be implemented.
-On the applicants’ own admission, therefore, there was no further prospect of restructuring and liquidation of the constituent companies was likely to be imminent.
+At a previous hearing, the court heard two applications by Zipmex Asia and Zipmex Singapore to convene meetings of their creditors in respect of two inter-linked schemes of arrangement.
+While Zipmex Asia's scheme was approved, Zipmex Singapore's scheme was not.
+As the schemes were inter-linked and inter-conditional, the failure of one meant that neither were capable of implementation.
+The Zipmex Group admitted that there is no further prospect of restructuring, and the liquidation of its constituent companies is likely to be imminent.

 What Were the Key Legal Issues?